SnakeEuler/Heirlooms/README.md

 - **Description:** Driven by a thirst for knowledge and resources, House [Family Name] launches a series of ambitious expeditions to explore the vast southern seas.
 Their skilled navigators and sturdy ships venture into uncharted waters, encountering new lands, exotic cultures, and untold riches.
 - **Consequences:**
     - **Expansion of Trade Networks:** The voyages establish lucrative trade routes with distant lands, bringing exotic goods, spices, and precious metals to [City Name].
 This influx of wealth further strengthens the family's economic power.
-    - **Cultural Exchange:** Contact with diverse cultures leads to a vibrant exchange of ideas, technologies, and artistic traditions, enriching the Aluhăgal society and broadening their worldview.
+    - **Cultural Exchange:** Contact with diverse cultures leads to a vibrant exchange of ideas, technologies, and artistic traditions, enriching the [Culture Name] society and broadening their worldview.
     - **Colonization and Conflict:** The establishment of colonies and trade outposts in new lands brings both opportunities and challenges.
 House [Family Name] must navigate complex relationships with indigenous populations and potential rivals, leading to both alliances and conflicts.

 **Key Event 4: The Awakening of the Earth (Catastrophe)**

 - **Description:** A catastrophic earthquake rocks the Luhă valley, unleashing its fury upon the land and its people.
 The once-fertile plains are scarred by deep fissures, cities crumble, and countless lives are lost in the devastation.
 House [Family Name] is shaken to its core, facing a crisis that threatens to unravel their hard-won progress.
 - **Consequences:**
     - **Loss and Grief:** The earthquake leaves a trail of destruction, claiming the lives of loved ones and shattering the dreams of many.
-The Aluhăgal mourn their losses and grapple with the trauma of the disaster.
+The [Culture Name] mourn their losses and grapple with the trauma of the disaster.
     - **Social Upheaval:** The disaster disrupts the social order, exposing vulnerabilities in the system and fueling discontent among the populace.
 This leads to a questioning of traditional authority and a search for new leadership.
-    - **Rebuilding and Renewal:** In the face of immense adversity, the Aluhăgal people come together to rebuild their shattered communities.
+    - **Rebuilding and Renewal:** In the face of immense adversity, the [Culture Name] people come together to rebuild their shattered communities.
 The experience of loss and suffering fosters a newfound sense of unity and resilience, as they draw upon their collective strength to forge a new path forward